El Cajon Mountain Trail: Hardest Hike in San Diego

 In conjunction with the famous ten essentials, explore the following gear recommendations:

-The El Cajon Mountain is an 11-mile out-and-back hike in San Diego County.
-It’s notorious for being the hardest hike in San Diego and is often used as a training ground for hikers and trail runners alike.
+If you’re looking for mountain hikes in San Diego that push your limits, this trail is a rite of passage.
+It’s notorious for being the hardest hike in San Diego, and is often used as a training ground for trail runners and peakbaggers alike.

 The trail starts about half a mile up from the parking lot on Blue Sky Ranch Road, and the walk up there serves as a prelude to the hike to come.
 It’s quite steep to get your legs and lungs warmed up.
 Toilets are available at the true trailhead.

-What you need to prepare for the El Cajon Mountain hike
+How to Prepare for the El Cajon Mountain Hike

 From the official trailhead, the climb starts gently with a few switchbacks before the rolling hills take over.
 I found the first two miles fairly easy, the uphills were gentle, and the downhills were a little steep, but it was easy.
 The mile markers remind you of what’s to come with a graph of the elevation profile.
 But El Cajon Mountain starts a lot easier than High Point or Hot Springs Mountain.